 Natural latex mattresses and memory foam are not created equal.
 Though both are considered “foam”, the two types of beds utilize different materials and yield different effects.
-In this article we will discuss what differentiates latex from memory foam so you can see which might be the better option for your needs.
+In this article we will discuss what differentiates latex from memory foam so you can see which might be the better mattress option for your needs.
 Keep in mind that this article is comparing only 100% natural latex – blended and synthetic latex do not offer the same benefits.

 Memory Foam Versus Natural Latex Mattresses